🌐 Network Fix

-Ethernet Doesn't Have Valid IP Configuration – Complete Fix Guide
+Ethernet Doesn't Have a Valid IP Configuration – Complete Fix Guide (Step-by-Step)

-Seeing "Ethernet doesn't have a valid IP configuration" means your computer cannot connect to the internet properly.
+Seeing the error "Ethernet doesn't have a valid IP configuration" usually means your computer is connected via cable, but cannot properly communicate with your network.

 What This Error Means

-ℹ️ This is usually a connection or settings issue — not a serious problem.
+ℹ️ This is usually a configuration issue — not a hardware failure.

 Why This Happens